ArunHub/Q-A/js.md

 ```
 Let runs in block scoped so runs faster than var ..
 Var normally attaches to window so slowly ran.

+let is a block scoping variable where we can able to reassign values.
+**Const** -> unlike const we cannot reassign values again but can change property values inside obj without changing reference.

 **Const** is a little different from **let** as it wont allow to re-initailise/change the initial value as the keyword suggests constannt and it has to be declared initially necessarily.